princecrown1019/princecrown1019/README.md

   </a>
 </h1>

-- 👈 I have expertise in smart contract and web3 integration.
+- 👈 I have expertise in Fullstack - Next.js/React, Angular, Vue.js

 - 👀 I’m interested in blockchain world.